-Amalgamation is the term given to the process of combining one or more entities into forming a new entity.
-Neither of the combining companies survives as legal entities.
-The new entity formed, houses the combined liabilities and assets of both the companies.
-Companies having synergy in their operations and have the same line of activity opt for amalgamation.
+Amalgamation refers to the process of combining one or more entities into forming a new entity.
+Neither of the combining companies survives as a legal entity.
+The new entity formed houses the combined liabilities and assets of both the companies.
+Companies having synergy in their operations and having the same line of activity opt for amalgamation.

-After having an insight into amalgamation, let’s have a look at the reasons to amalgamate.
+After having an insight, let’s look at the reasons to amalgamate.

 The following are the reasons for a company to opt for amalgamation: